 The remnants of oaks buried by the waste rock from border wall construction and road building in the Pajarito Mountains.

-Yucca "schottii" (mountain yucca) near the mouth of Sycamore Canyon in the Pajarito Mountains stands nearly 8-10' tall.
+Mountain yucca (Yucca schottii) near the mouth of Sycamore Canyon in the Pajarito Mountains stands nearly 8-10' tall.
 This tree-like yucca is found in the wooded canyons of sky island mountain ranges along the US-Mexico boundary.

-Yucca "schottii" (mountain yucca) partially buried in debris from border wall construction near USFS road 222.
+A cluster of mountain yucca (Yucca schottii) partially buried in debris from border wall construction near USFS road 222.

 Information